intbio/seqaln_tools/README.md

 - Find and display secondary structure elements in sequences.

 ## Installation and configuration
-Currently manual library installation is needed.
+Currently manual Python library installation is needed.
 PATH and EMAIL should be configured in CONFIG.py
+Binary packages should be installed if needed, as detailed below:
-Some external binary dependencies can be installed via conda:
+- Some external binary dependencies can be installed via conda:
 ```
 conda install muscle
 conda install emboss
 ```
-LaTeX with TeXShade package should be installed https://www.latex-project.org/get/
+- LaTeX with TeXShade package should be installed https://www.latex-project.org/get/

 The easiest way seem to install the basic TeX distro http://www.tug.org/mactex/morepackages.html